dustinpfister/blog_posts/_posts/threejs-geometry.md

 ## 3 - BuferGeomeetry from Geometry

+Now that the Geometry Constructor has been deprecated this might not be a topic of interest when it comes to updating older code that made use of the Geometry Constructor.

 ### 3.1 - The BufferGeomorty.fromGeomoty method

 As of r125+ it would seem that this method has been removed from the core of threejs.
-As such in late versions of threejs this is no longer an effective way of converting an old Geometry constructor instance into a buffed geometry instance.
+As such in late versions of threejs this is no longer an effective way of converting an old Geometry constructor instance into a buffed geometry instance as it will result in calling undefined.

-I will not be getting into buffered geometry and why it is faster, at least not in this post.
-I think that it is at least worth mentioning that there is a method of Buffered Geometry instance that can be used to create a Buffered Geometry from an instance of regular geometry.
-So it is possible to create something with the regular geometry constructor, and then just convert it later.
+If by chance you are using an older version of threejs that has this method, then of course it should still work assuming that it is there.

 ```js
 var bufferGeometry = new THREE.BufferGeometry().fromGeometry(geometry);
 ```

-So don't worry about it to much, at least for now, as you might find the regular geometry constructor easier to work with.

 ## 4 - Basic three.js Geometry example.